IQSS/dataverse/CONTRIBUTING.md

 A [Functional Requirements Document (FRD for short)] [] is where we outline the use cases, requirements, user interface workflows, and any questions we have before development of a feature begins.
 All FRDs are publicly available through a link that is added to the github issue for the idea/feature request.
 Once an FRD has been completed and reviewed, low fidelity mockups are created using [Balsamiq] [] so we know what the user interface and user experience will be once the feature is developed.
 The mockups are also publicly available through a link added to the github issue for the idea/feature request.
 Please feel free to comment on any FRDs and mockups!

+To review FRDs for Dataverse, you can access them in this [Functional Requirements Document folder on Google Drive].

 See also our [Community and Support][] page.

 [#dataverse IRC channel]: http://webchat.freenode.net/?channels=dataverse